dwyl/technology-stack/flutter.md

 (AKA the `PETAL` stack)
-to build features as a Web App _first_ we iterate _fast_ and maintain full control over the [**`SEO`**](https://github.com/dwyl/technology-stack/issues/81#issuecomment-1146670657).
+to build features as a Web App _first_ we iterate _fast_ and maintain full control over [**`SEO`**](https://github.com/dwyl/technology-stack/issues/81#issuecomment-1146670657).

 Once the feature is _built_ for the Web